-At DeMayo Law Offices, L.L.P., we are contacted every day by North and South Carolina residents who have suffered injuries in serious motor vehicle accidents.
+At DeMayo Law Offices, we are contacted every day by North Carolina residents who have suffered injuries in serious motor vehicle accidents.

-You may think you are a careful driver and that you have adequate motor vehicle insurance coverage only to find out after an accident that you have a minimum limits policy.
+You may think you are a careful driver and have adequate motor vehicle insurance coverage only to find out after an accident that you have a minimum limits policy.

 In North Carolina, the minimal basic coverage required is 30/60/25 (in thousands).
 In South Carolina, the minimal coverage required is 25/50/25.
 The coverages are coded in a particular order to designate the category of coverage.

 The first number generally refers to the maximum bodily injury liability coverage available for any one person injured in an accident.
 In other words, the most any one person could recover in North Carolina with minimum liability limits, regardless of the severity of their injury, would be $30,000.

 The second number refers to the aggregate or total bodily injury coverage available for all parties that may have been injured in the accident.
 The payments cannot exceed this amount even if one or more of the individual’s bills are more than the total coverage.

 For example, in North Carolina, with minimum policy limits, the most everyone involved in a single accident could recover regardless of the total amount of medical bills would be a total sum of $60,000.

 Lastly, the third number sets out the maximum property damage liability coverage available for one accident.
 In both South and North Carolina, under the minimum required limits, this amount is $25,000.
 Minimum limits are woefully inadequate to afford you and your family even the most basic protections.